-- v.
-The procedure and instructions for remote e-voting are as under: - (a) Open your web browser during the remote e-voting period and navigate to https://evoting.karvy.com. - (b) Enter the login credentials (i.e., user-id and password) mentioned in the letter.
-Your Folio No. / DP ID No. / Client ID No. will be your User- ID.
+- a.
+Open your web browser during the remote e-Voting period and navigate to "https://evoting.kfintech.com". - Enter the login credentials (i.e., User-id and Password) mentioned in the email.
+Your Folio No. / DP ID No. / Client ID No. will be your User-ID.